LLM in the Shell: Generative Honeypots: Cost analysis

 \section{Cost analysis}

 A primary constraint with the use of \texttt{shelLM} is the cost involved in the generation process.
-Since the current implementation is based on the OPENAI GPT-3.5-turbo-16k model and has high computational and financial resource requirements, the use of this technology in every scenario may not be feasible.
+Since the current implementation is based on the OpenAI GPT-3.5-turbo-16k model that has high financial resource requirements, the use of this technology in every scenario should be carefully considered.
 The cost of generating responses using GPT-3.5-turbo-16k can add up quickly, especially when processing large volumes of text.
-This expense is primarily due to the significant amount of energy consumed by the specialized hardware and software required for running these models at scale.
-Therefore, it is crucial to carefully consider the potential benefits and drawbacks of using \texttt{shelLM} in a given context, weighing cost against utility, before making a decision.